If you’re living in Portugal with children, here is a brief outline of childcare in Portugal.

 Family allowance in Portugal

 The family allowance (abono de família) provided by the state is awarded for every child, until the age of 24 if the child is still following education or is disabled.
-The allowance is based on income and is higher for the lower-income groups.
-The amount varies according to the age of the child and the number of children.
+The allowance is based on income and is also higher for the lower-income groups.
+The amount varies according to the age of the child and the number of children, however.

 Looking for a child care centre: